mochoabuilds/-cognition-/README.md

 *** ATTACHED CODE FOR PROOF-OF-CONCEPT (PEOPLE/FOOTFALL COUNTER) ***

 # INTRODUCTION
-+ Reading the news I've noticed an increasing attention placed on community.
-It has forced corner stores to do things differently to better meet community needs.
-Many corner stores are experimenting.
-+ My research pulls together something like a workbench to build modern tools for corner stores.
-I tap into various sources of qual/quant data to offer software tools that let corner stores easily create, test and run modern tools.
-One such tool is removing the manual-process of ringing up goods with autonomous checkout.
-+ Corner stores are an intrinsically valuable space within communities.
-This research focuses on giving them every edge.
-I want to bring them the tools and services of the world's top retailers, but also help them keep their neighborhood atmosphere and vibe.
-+ Personally I'd love to see corner store mgmt free from the POS and available to:
-    + be the public characters that “keep an eye” on the neighborhood
-    + chat with guests for no specific purpose
-    + be a “port of entry" for newcomers
-+ My goal is to make autonomous checkout feel like a natural, simple extension of the existing shopping experience.
-Guests will walk into a market, select items, walk out and upon exit their bill is sent to them via SMS mobile payment.
-It'll be so easy, it feels like stealing!
++ A computer can now recognize classes of things as accurately as a human can.
+My hypothesis is that the decreasing costs of computer vision technology presents an opportunity to reimagine corner store operations.
+Corner stores serve many roles beyond providing essential goods.
+They are inherently valuable spaces within communities.
+Corner stores have emerged as a comforting hyperlocal landmark amid the pandemic.
+This research pull together something like a work bench to build modern tools for corner stores.
+My goal is to make modern tools feel like a natural simple extension of the existing corner store experience.

 # WHY THIS PROJECT?
-+ Humans learned flight when they stopped mimicking the bird and started studying lift.
-It was only when they stopped seeing flight as a symbol did human intelligence flow.
-The brilliance of flight didn't come from symbols (birds), it come from directly from our visceral needs to survive (intelligence).
-+ I want to build human intelligence into computers.
++ In human vision, after an image in formed in the retina it is sent to the brain’s visual cortex to process more complex features.
+All this takes place in a fraction of a second.
+Computer vision technology mimics the hierarchal way that human vision is wired, with some tweaks.
 Many would call this AI.
-But what we call AI right now is just pattern matching.
-Extremely clever and powerful pattern matching, but nonetheless pattern matching.
-Until we successfully bake human intelligence into computer vision models autonomous checkout systems won't have much needed corner store "street smarts".
+But what we call AI is just pattern matching.
+Extremely clever and powerful, but nonetheless pattern matching.
+Until researchers bake human like survival instincts into computers they’ll won’t have “street smarts”.
++ My research explores ways to bake “street smarts” into computer vision systems.
+I believe such technology is only good if it understands the social, economic and governance complexities of human life.
+This challenge is what motivates me.

 # TIMELINE
 + Winter 2018 — Spring 2020
-    + Conceptualizing, Literature Review & Ethnography
+    + Literature Review & Ethnography
 + Summer 2020
-    + Proof-Of-Concept:  People/Footfall Counter
+    + People/Footfall Counter for Corner Stores
-    + Alpha:  Tracking Human Gestures & Classifying Goods in the Corner Store
 + Fall 2020
+    + Inventory Mgmt & Demand Forecasting for Corner Stores
++ Winter 2021
-    + Beta:  "Who has what item?" - Temporal Associations in the Corner Store
+    + "Who has what item?"
+(Autonomous Checkout 1/2)

 # RESEARCH QUESTIONS
-+ Teach a computer vision model to use information to boost its corner store "street smarts"
-+ Look for a relationship between the number of e-payments, total values, and levels of “trust” (and thus commerce)
++ Explore ways to bake “street smarts” into computer vision systems
-+ How could we underpin a computer vision application with a public log of all queries run on its video stream data ("thus the watchers themselves are watched")
++ How could we underpin a computer vision application with a public log of all queries run on its video stream data, "thus the watchers themselves are watched"

 # ETHNOGRAPHY ("DATA WRANGLING")
 + What is ethnographic research?
 It's a sociological method of firsthand participant observation in once unfamiliar social circles to pull a sense of what's relevant in that world.
-Methods include taking field notes such as: sensory impressions, personal responses, insider language, questions about behaviors, neighborhood identities, jottings, etc.
+Methods include field notes such as: sensory impressions, personal responses,  questions about behaviors, neighborhood identities, jottings, etc.
 + I undertook approximately 10 months of ethnographic field notes in two Chicago corner stores.
-I then built software for translating ethnographic field notes into usable data for computer vision models to better understand store-by-store realities.
+I then built software for translating field notes into usable data for computer vision models to better understand store-by-store complexities.

 # COMPUTER VISION MODEL
-+  Through a combination of clever data-wrangling, computer vision hardware and off-the-shelf overhead cameras our system syncs specific locations and items in a room with classifications across 400+ classes.
++  Through a combination of clever data-wrangling, computer vision hardware and off-the-shelf overhead cameras our system syncs specific locations and items in a room with classifications across 400+ parent-child groupings.
 Feedback from humans fine-tune the "reward function" to bake human-like corner store "street smarts" into the system.
-Ideally our computer vision model system will learn to gaze at the world with some human-like intelligence.
+Ideally our computer vision model system will learn to gaze at the world with some "street smarts".

 # PROOF-OF-CONCEPT
 01 Installing Required Packages and Libraries
 + Python
 + OpenCV https://opencv.org/